 “I graduated into the ‘real world’ and found that the structure we were striving toward in WCE was the very structure found in industry,” he adds.
 “It was a considerable shock when I returned to Michigan Tech in order to teach—and found WCE had become an engineering company, composed entirely of students, only five years later.”

 “When I was first asked to advise WCE students, I was intimidated,” Cishke admits.”The previous advisor had nursed the group through the formative years and had them operating at a state I couldn’t imagine sustaining.
 My fears were unjustified.
+I discovered that it takes active effort on the part of an advisor to upset the momentum the students have.
+Student leadership abounds.
+It’s not intimidating to be their advisor.
+It’s a pleasure.”

-How did you first get into engineering?
+Kit, how did you first get into engineering?
 What sparked your interest?

 Actually, it was Star Trek.
 Some friends got me watching it in high school and my hero was Geordi LaForge (the chief engineer on the Enterprise).
 I don’t know that I expected “real” engineering to be like a day in deep space, but I loved the technology and problem solving.
 I first came to Michigan Tech as a budding chemical engineer, but realized that I liked playing with computers more than chemistry and switched into electrical and computer engineering.
 It’s a field that I enjoy and is constantly changing.